strwise/documentation/docs/administration/users.md

 ## Overview

-The user management system in **SaaS Video Streaming Resell Platform** is designed to provide flexible and secure authentication and authorization across multiple customers and accounts.
+The user management system is designed to provide flexible and secure authentication and authorization across multiple customers and accounts.
 By allowing a single user to access multiple accounts, the platform enables streamlined management of services, billing, and support.

 This separation of authentication and authorization from services, billing, and support offers an added layer of security and control over your services.
 The platform offers granular user permission and access control, allowing you to easily manage and monitor user access levels.

-In addition to user management, the platform offers robust [customer management features](/docs/admin/customers).
+In addition to user management, the platform offers robust [customer management features](/docs/administration/customers).
 Customers can manage their own accounts, including updating billing information, adding or removing services, and granting access to other users.

 Overall, our user and account management features provide maximum flexibility and control over your services, while ensuring the highest levels of security and privacy for your customers.
 Whether you're managing a small business or a large enterprise, the Video Streaming Resell Platform offers the tools and features you need to succeed in the world of video streaming.